gabrielpdsilva/RPGPlus/README.md

 - [x] Forgot password
 - [x] Roll dice system
 - [x] Alert the user in ListDraftScreen if he has no drafts
+- [x] Screens available in Portuguese and English

 #### Features that have not been added to the app yet:
 - [ ] Generate names using firestore
 - [ ] Keep user logged in, unless he decides to logout
 - [ ] Edit the preferences screen to be like as described in Use Case Description
+- [ ] Translate alerts and toasts

 #### Fixed bugs:
 - [x] Refresh DraftModelScreen when user goes back and selects another draft